ThePhrozenKeep/D2MOO/README.md

 ### Build the project

-The preferred way is to use CMake presets.
+The recommended way is to use CMake presets.
-You can either open D2Moo using the Visual studio "Open folder" or generate a VS solution (in `out/build/VS20XX`) using:
+You can generate a VS solution (located in `out/build/VS20XX`) and build using the command-line:

 ```sh
 # Configure the CMake project